bensha6757/ConTabulizer_-_cells_contextualization_for_tabular_data/README.md

 In order to train over a specific table - please run pretrain.py after configing the right parameters within the pretrain_config.py file.

-See ConTabulizer – cells contextualization for tabular data.pdf for project paper
+See *ConTabulizer – cells contextualization for tabular data.pdf* for project paper.